Central State Hospital

 The Threat

-Previously a Places in Peril site in 2010, Central State Hospital has continued to suffer from neglect since its full closure in 2013, leading to further deterioration.
+First listed as a Places in Peril site in 2010, Central State Hospital has continued to suffer from neglect since its full closure in 2013, leading to further deterioration.
 A redevelopment authority is working to manage the site, and the train depot is being repurposed into Georgia’s Old Capital Museum.
 However, the scale of the campus and the current condition of many buildings has made fundraising and investment a daunting challenge.
 An embrace of the historic architecture and utilization of the economic incentives available to preservation projects could provide further avenues to redevelopment.

-The Update
+Update

 Images by MotorSportMedia | Halston Pitman & Nick Woolever